Jason-Wang1245/COMP3000Assignment3Question1/README.md

     In Intellij, go to File > Open, and then select the folder Assignment3Part1

+    First you need to import the library from https://jdbc.postgresql.org/download/ (download latest version)

+    Then in Intellij, go to File > Project Structure

+    Got to Libraries, click the add and button and select the downloaded JDBC file

+Execution:

     The Java class file is under src/Main.java

     The 4 functions can be called within the if(conn != null) block, which I have also included the examples I used during my demo video